-Condor presently has a high quality portfolio of twelve precious and base metals projects in Peru.
-The Company has option/earn-in agreements on the Soledad and Ocros projects
+Condor presently has a high-quality portfolio of twelve precious and base metals projects in Peru.
+The Company has entered into optional farm-out or sale agreements on the Soledad and Ocros projects.

-On the remaining properties, the Company intends to self-fund or enter into option/earn-in agreements in order to advance them.
+On the remaining properties, the Company intends to initially self-fund four of the projects in the portfolio and on the remaining projects enter into farm-out or sale agreements in order to advance them.
 The Company continues to evaluate the acquisition of new properties as opportunities arise.

-A detailed breakdown of property expenditures can be found in Note 7 of the interim condensed consolidated financial statements for the nine months ending November 30, 2019.
+A detailed breakdown of property expenditures can be found in Note 7 of the interim condensed consolidated financial statements for the year ended February 29, 2020.

-Financing Activity during the Nine Months Ended November 30, 2019
+Financing Activity during the Year Ended February 29, 2020

-In November 2019, the Company completed a private placement consisting of 4 million units priced at \$0.05 per unit for gross proceeds of \$200,000.
+In November 2019, the Company completed a private placement consisting of 4,000,000 units priced at \$0.05 per unit for gross proceeds of \$200,000.
 Each unit consisted of one common share and one common share purchase warrant.
 Each warrant is exercisable at \$0.10 into one common share for a period of three years.
 No commissions or finder's fees were paid in connection with the private placement.
-The share issued in this financing or any shares issued upon the exercise of any warrants are subject to a hold period that expires on March 9, 2020.